 Finally getting to Vesuvius

-Also, the 14 degree angle and the gravel made it somewhat slippery coming back down, with a number of people tending to slip at a few points.
+Also, the 14-degree angle and the gravel made the Mount Vesuvius hike somewhat slippery.
+Especially while coming back down, there were a number of people tending to slip at a few points.
 Not too much though.
 There were some who had hired walking sticks to help them on the walk up, which was a good idea if doing a fast-paced walk.
 We had the clouds come down to shadow us on our way up.
 Lovely!

-The second thing I didn’t like – It was commercialized
+The second thing I didn’t like – It was Overly-commercialized!

 Around the ticket counter, there are a number of stalls selling replicas of the volcano, magnets, food, drinks and items that are claimed to be made of lava.
 Once at the top, just before you reach the rim of the crater is another gift shop selling similar items.
 You’ll find two more gift shops as you walk along the rim to the other side of the crater.
 The commercialization deducts from the awesomeness of the volcano.

 Yet, once you’re at the top, you tend to forget (read ‘ignore’) the crowds and the commercialization, except when you’re angling for place to click your photographs.
 Ha!
 The view into the crater is beautiful.
-At some places you can see the steam rising up into the sky.
-Breathtaking!
+At some places you can see the steam rising up into the sky and really enjoy Vesuvius.
+It is breathtaking!

 We could also see the place of the original crater that was about some distance away from the current crater.
 ‘Spettacolare’!
 Didn’t get a clear enough pic though.
 In this, Mount Vesuvius is similar in shape to the Puy Pariou in Auvergne, France where the old crater is partly covered by a new crater.

-I’m content with the fact that I can now tell people that I’ve been to the rim of the crater of an active volcano that is excepted to erupt anytime soon (given the 70 year period), but given a choice between the commercialized Vesuvius and a lesser known dead volcano (dead, not dormant), I’d pick the verdant non-commercialized untainted beauty of the Puy Pariou again any day.
+I’m content with the fact that I can now tell people that I’ve been to the rim of the crater of an active volcano in Europe that is excepted to erupt anytime soon (given the 70-year period), but given a choice between the commercialized Vesuvius and a lesser-known dead volcano (dead, not dormant), I’d pick the verdant non-commercialized untainted beauty of unknown volcanoes again any day.
+Or maybe not?
+We’ll just have to see.